Coryf65/statis-site-generator/README.md

-# Static Site Generator buitl in Python
+# Static Site Generator built in Python

 using
 - python